 Like a number of different types of animals, cats strongly object to the smell of vinegar even once the liquid has dried.
-If you're looking for an effective and easy way to deter a feline, whether indoors or outdoors, vinegar may be able to do the trick for you.
+If you're looking for an effective, humane and easy way to deter a feline, whether indoors or outdoors, vinegar may be able to do the trick for you.

 White vinegar on its own can sometimes harm plants or items on your property.
-If you're worried about that, dilute it with one to two parts H20.
+If you're worried about that, dilute it with one to two parts water.
 Although vinegar doesn't harm all plants, it makes some of them turn brown.
-Always test surfaces, such as garden accents or painted surfaces, before applying vinegar to ensure the vinegar won't damage it.
+Always test surfaces, such as garden accents or painted surfaces, before applying vinegar to ensure it won't cause damage.

-If you notice your indoor cat heading toward a part of your home that's "off-limits" to her, you can deter her by softly patting a cotton ball moistened with white vinegar onto her lips so she associates the off-limits spot with a negative experience.
+If you notice your indoor cat heading toward a part of your home that's "off-limits" to her, you can deter her by waving a cloth moistened with white vinegar near her so she associates the off-limits spot with a negative experience.
 You also can opt to put the moist cotton ball on a dish on top of the off-limits item to reinforce this.

 If your indoor cat is participating in territorial urine marking because she's stressed out that an outdoor cat is encroaching on her turf, consider having her spayed if she isn't already.
 That may eliminate or reduce the problematic behavior.
 You can try to stop the outdoor cat in question by immersing cotton balls or sponges in vinegar and placing them in the areas of urine marking.